7 SEO Metrics to Watch

 1. Keyword ranking – analyze the terms you rank for

 Keywords are often considered a core of SEO strategy, as a website is based on the keyword research and optimization methods using those keywords in order to target specific users and rank for particular search queries.
 Keywords are basically the terms you want your website to be associated with, so when someone searches for that specific term in the search engine, you want your website to show up at the top of the search results page.
 When it comes to analysis of keywords, you can use a tool to help you analyze the keywords and keyword density on your website.
 Keyword Density Analyzer is a great tool to help you with this task, as it shows the usage of the keywords and keyword phrases on your website, allowing you to get a clear picture on how the keywords are distributed on your website pages.
 In fact, you can even sort out the keyword usage for body, heading, links, images, or you can use a combine “All text” view to see overall usage.
-Keyword-density-check Simply provide your website URL and click on “Submit” button to analyze the keyword usage.
+Simply provide your website URL and click on “Submit” button to analyze the keyword usage.
 You can also use the same tool to analyze your competitors’ websites, and compare the way you optimize websites, whether you’re using different or similar strategies.
 This way, you might even get some new ideas related to keywords.
-Since SEO isn’t an exact science, you should never rely on one tool exclusively, regardless the metric you want to analyze, so here are a few other keyword tools you could use:
+Since SEO isn’t an exact science, you should never rely on one tool exclusively, regardless the metric you want to analyze, so here are a few other keyword tools you could use:- Google Keyword Planner (free)

 2. Traffic sources – organic vs. paid, desktop vs. mobile